mbarriolifull/CPCSystem/README.md

 ## Project

-This is a Java project using maven as abuild automation tool. <br/>
+This is a Java project using maven as abuild automation tool choosing the IntelliJ IDE. <br/>
 It cointains all tests using junit framework needed in order to secure that all functionalities required can be done.
-Those tests are located at src/test/java, there is a test class for each class needed to be tested and they fulfill all usecases that could happen.
+Those tests are located at src/test/java, there is a test class for each class needed to be tested and they fulfill all usecases that could happen. <br/>
+In order to pass those tests we either need to add a target for the test classes or inside those classes click on the "play" button. <br/>
+Since I did not use the TDD approximation of Outside-In an acceptance test is not created even though since we are only developing single campaigns functionalities and we do test all use cases for each campaign type (common functionalities are tested in the Campaign should which uses a StandardCampaign).

 ## Campaign abstract class